 Electronic Signature Capture: This is a useful feature which allows you to track acknowledgment for each prescription electronically.
 Signature capture interfaces enable pharmacy staff to save time at POS, where the prescription sale and credit/debit card can be signed in one transaction.

-Electronic Prescriptions: This enables your pharmacy to receive new and refill prescriptions directly into your pharmacy management system from doctors for review, and help complete the dispensing process faster.
+Electronic Prescriptions: This enables your pharmacy to receive new and

 What to look for in a Pharmacy POS System?